Xolfo/AutoSSLKeyDeliver/README.md

 # AutoSSLKeyDeliver
-Create all config SSL files from snl file.
+Create all SSL files from pfx file.

+Pfx file into :
+- .cer (public key)
+- .pem (public key + private key)
+- .key (private key)

+Don't forget to set "SSLEngine on" on your HTTP SSL configuration file.